chadams/PocketmodRPG/README.md

 ## GM Guide

 Pocketmod RPG should be as low prep a possible.
 An easy way to prepare for a session is ask questions of the players and look over their characters quests/goals.
 This should help you formulate what kinda of game the players expect.
 Then, create a few groups and/or factions with opposing goals.
-You can pull content from these as needed such as scenarios and NPCs.
+You can pull content from these as needed to create scenarios and NPCs.

+To create an interesting scenario or encounter on the fly, follow these steps.

+1. Consider the players quests, and have them make goals
+1. Consider the location where their quests/goals may be achieved
+1. Create one or more factions/NPC with overlapping or conflicting goals
+1. Optionally, add a factions/NPC with a player aligned goal
+1. From these overlapping goals and locations, consider what type of conflict might we expect.
+1. Finally, choose rewards available for achieving goals.

 <div style="page-break-after: always;"></div>